Home U.S. Labor Laws Georgia Labor Laws

 This law applies to public sector employees and aligns with federal EEO standards to promote fair treatment in the workplace.

-Anti-Discrimination Laws in Georgia
+Anti-discrimination laws in Georgia

 Under the Labor Code of Georgia, employers are prohibited from discriminating against employees and job applicants based on specific protected characteristics.
 The code ensures fair treatment in employment practices and safeguards individuals from direct or indirect discrimination in both pre-contractual and employment relations.